-IMS is a member-financed, non-profit corporation with a Board of Directors, various standing and ad hoc committees of member volunteers, and a paid support staff.
-In organizational terms, the Technical Advisory Board is a standing committee of the Board in which representatives of all Contributing Members may participate.
+1EdTech is a member-financed, non-profit corporation with a Board of Directors, various standing and ad hoc committees of member volunteers, and a paid support staff.
+In organizational terms, the Technical Advisory Board (TAB) is a standing committee established by resolution of the 1EdTech Board in which representatives of all Contributing Members may participate.
 Each Contributing Member organization exercises one vote in formal decisions by the TAB.

-The Technical Advisory Board oversees specification development and related technical activities.
-The responsibilities of the Technical Advisory Board fall into three general categories:
+The TAB oversees specification development and related technical activities.
+The responsibilities of the TAB fall into three general categories:

-- 1) Chartering Identifying and prioritizing requirements for proposed technical work - 2) Development Creating or revising specifications, including technical review and approval for public release of specification documents and related materials. - 3) Maintenance tracking problem reports and suggestions for revision that are reported to IMS by adopters and users of specifications.
+- 1) Chartering Identifying and prioritizing requirements for proposed technical work - 2) Development Creating or revising specifications, including technical review and approval for public release of specification documents and related materials. - 3) Maintenance tracking problem reports and suggestions for revision that are reported to 1EdTech by adopters and users of specifications.

-Five general principles underlie the policies and procedures that have evolved from several years of experience by the members of IMS and the IMS staff.
+Five general principles underlie the policies and procedures that have evolved from years of experience by the members of 1EdTech and the 1EdTech staff.